 The Student Counseling Center staff is available to present lectures, workshops, and programs to your group, organization, or class on a wide variety of mental health topics.
-Programs may take on a variety of forms.
-Ideas include:
+Programs may take on a variety of forms including:

 - Classroom presentations